AgapeofIcarus/python_apis_challenge/README.md

  UNCC Project for APIs
 ![Python APIs](https://github.com/AgapeofIcarus/python_apis_challenge/blob/main/equatorsign.png?raw=true)

-In this two-fold assignment, I used APIs to analyze weather patterns and data.
+In this two-fold project, I used APIs to analyze weather patterns and data.
 The requirements were as follows:

 Create scatterplots to display relationships between
 * Temperature (F) vs. Latitude